joshmin98/Im_Hungry/README.md

 # Backend

 ## Web Servelet
 Don't worry about this yet.
 We'll get this done together.
-(If you want an idea of what we're going to end up with: [this StackOverflow post- we're just going to serve the static "build" folder, and send out index.html file when the client connects to the servelet]: https://stackoverflow.com/questions/132052/servlet-for-serving-static-content)
+(If you want an idea of what we're going to end up with: [this StackOverflow post- we're just going to serve the static "build" folder, and send out index.html file when the client connects to the servelet](https://stackoverflow.com/questions/132052/servlet-for-serving-static-content))

 ## Recipe/Restaurant Servelets
 So what's going to happen here is we're going to have a servelet that accepts HTTP GET requests.
 Our frontend is going to hit this servlet with the following query: `?query=xxx` (where `xxx`) is the item that we are searching for on `HomePage`.